amandaay/webcrawler/README.md

 - We commented out sys.argv[1] and sys.argv[2], so we can test in console first.
 ### You must also include a breakdown of who worked on what part(s) of the code.
 Also, give us the steps on how to run your code.
 - Each of us started our own research and finished 80% of the code.
 Then we met at a zoom meeting to discuss errors and issues we encountered.
 And finalized the project with the remaining 20%.
-- Amanda: mainly focused on writing the html parser class, receiver function
+- Amanda @amandaay: mainly focused on writing the html parser class, receiver function
-- Wayne: mainly focused on get request function, cookie jar
+- Wayne @Chun-Wei-Tseng: mainly focused on get request function, cookie jar
-- Jason: mainly focused on login_user, start_crawling and main
+- Jason @JasonKTChen: mainly focused on login_user, start_crawling and main

 ### Team's Terminal URL execution